-This is the second installment in our Courier Special Collections Guest blog series.
+This is the second instalment in our Courier Special Collections Guest blog series.
 You can see the first, ‘1948-55 the early years’ here.

 1955-62 Changing Directions